liambaloh/RoyalGameOfUr/README.md

 # The Royal Game Of Ur

-An two-player implementation of the Royal Game of Ur board game, the oldest playable board game.
+A two-player implementation of the Royal Game of Ur game, the oldest playable board game.

 # About